WokLibCodeClub/.github/profile/README.md

 These pages contain repositories for lots of the projects we have developed as well as some background information.
 One section, called [OnlineCodeclub](https://github.com/WokLibCodeClub/OnlineCodeclub), lists the projects we created while the code club was operating online, during the coronavirus restrictions.
 For each of the online sessions we created a summary video afterwards, and the links to all these videos can be found in this repository.

-For a summary of the contents of all the repositories see [here](https://github.com/WokLibCodeClub/woklibcodeclub.github.io).
+For a summary of the contents of all the repositories see [here](https://github.com/WokLibCodeClub/woklibcodeclub.github.io), or see the list of all repositories below.